 Along with a duplicate-tablet as present or to pass on to the offspring.

 An adequate place for a long term storage of that kind has some crucial specifications:

-- deep under the surface to be protected against erosion
+- The archive should be deep under the surface to be protected against erosion.

-- a geologic structure of the surrounding rock that doesn´t crush the archive
+- The geological structure of the surrounding rock must not destroy the archive.

-- sealing itself by natural processes within one, two generations
+- The archive should seal itself by natural processes within one or two generations.

 The saltmine in Hallstatt/Austria fulfills these demands.
 Beside it is the oldest saltmine in the world with 7000 years of perpetual mining, being part of the UNESCO world heritage site Hallstatt/Dachstein.

 A couple of people help with ideas, advice, inspiration, experise and administration.
 Meet some here: